 Austria is represented in EOSC-Pillar by the University of Vienna - which also leads the work package on the National Initiatives Survey - and in a range of other EOSC-related initiatives by major institutions in the field of research, such as TU Wien in the EOSCsecretariat.eu project.

-If you are part of an Austrian open science initiative and want to get in touch with EOSC-Pillar, join our network!
+If you are part of an Austrian Open Science initiative and want to learn more about EOSC, check out the EOSC-Pillar Ambassadors Programme.